aschrecengost/EukCHARMer/README.md

 ## Setup

-It can be run either locally on your computer or on a high-performance computing cluster (HPC).
-If possible, we strongly recommend the latter, as some of the scripts are memory-intensive.
+EukCHARMer can be run either locally on your computer or on a high-performance computing cluster (HPC).
+We strongly recommend the latter, as some of the scripts are memory-intensive.
 If running on an HPC, you will need to submit it as a batch job (see `submit.sh`) and fill in the cluster configuration file (`cluster.yaml`), which details the computational resources requested for each step in the pipeline.
-The only requirements are snakemake, conda, and PaPaRa installations on the machine where it is running from.
+The only requirements are Snakemake, conda, and PaPaRa installations on the machine where it is running from.

 If you are running locally on your computer, you will need to have [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html), [snakemake](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html), and [PaPaRa](https://cme.h-its.org/exelixis/web/software/papara/index.html) installed.
 You need to add the PaPaRa executable to your PATH: